geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 * Cardinality = 0, 1, > 1; for cardinality > 1, values must be pipe-separated.

 #### 5. Object Type
 * An ontology identifier describing the class of biological entity of the **DB:Object_ID** in Column 1.
-The ontology identifier must be a value from Protein Ontology for proteins,  Gene Ontology for protein complexes, or Sequence Ontology for all other entities.
+The ontology identifier must be a value from Protein Ontology for proteins,  Gene Ontology for protein complexes, or Sequence Ontology (SO) for all other entities.
 Allowed entity types:

 A label corresponding to the ontology identifier describing the class of biological entity of the **DB Object_ID** in Column 2.
 The values used are shown below.
 The full list of entity types and their corresponding identitiers can be found in the [biological_entity_mapping.yaml](https://github.com/geneontology/go-site/blob/master/metadata/biological_entity_mapping.yaml).

   * protein ([PR:000000001](http://purl.obolibrary.org/obo/PR_000000001))
   * protein-containing complex ([GO:0032991](http://purl.obolibrary.org/obo/GO_0032991))
   * protein-coding gene ([SO:0001217](http://purl.obolibrary.org/obo/SO_0001217))
-  * ncRNA or any SO child term ([SO:0000655](http://purl.obolibrary.org/obo/SO_0000655))
+  * ncRNA ([SO:0000655](http://purl.obolibrary.org/obo/SO_0000655)) or any SO child term
-  * ncRNA-coding gene or any SO child term ([SO:0001263](http://purl.obolibrary.org/obo/SO_0001263))
+  * ncRNA-coding gene ([SO:0001263](http://purl.obolibrary.org/obo/SO_0001263))  or any SO child term

 * **Note on object types**: This field should descibe the type of biological object as defined by the contributing database.
 For example, [WormBase identifiers](https://wormbase.org/species/c_elegans/gene/WBGene00000001) represent [genes](http://purl.obolibrary.org/obo/SO_0000704), PomBase identifiers represent [protein-coding genes](http://purl.obolibrary.org/obo/SO_0001217), and [SGD identifiers](https://www.yeastgenome.org/locus/S000002429) represent [proteins](http://purl.obolibrary.org/obo/PR_000000001).
 * GO does not allow '[gene](http://purl.obolibrary.org/obo/SO_0000704)' and 'gene product' as biological entity types, as this does not allow to differentiate between proteins and ncRNAs products.